aaronbloomfield/ics/uva/syllabus.md

-CS 3710: Syllabus for Introduction to Cybersecurity (ICS), fall 2024
+CS 3710: Syllabus for Introduction to Cybersecurity (ICS), summer 2025
 =========================================================

 [Go up to the ICS UVa page](index.html) ([md](index.md))